Various Provisions for Recovery of Tax under GST

 - If the notice is issued to post office, insurer or banking company, they are not bound to produce any passbook, deposit receipt, policy or any other document for any entry.

-- The amount which will be payable by the debtor to the government will be considered as the settlement of his debt to the extent paid.
+- The amount paid by the debtor to the government is considered as the settlement of his debt to the extent paid.
 The debtor cannot be sued by the defaulter for this amount.
 For example, Aman owes the defaulter Anmol Rs.
 70,000.
 Out of which Aman pays Rs.
 40,000 to the government.
 Anmol (defaulter) cannot sue Aman to pay Rs.
 40,000.

-- If the person can prove that he did not owe any amount to the defaulter, then the provisions of recovery will not be applicable to him.
+- If the person can prove that he did not owe any amount to the defaulter, then the provisions of recovery do not apply to him.

 Confiscating Moveable and Immoveable Property